SamOBrienOlinger/PP4/README.md

 ### **[Code](#code)**

-- Below is the code for the cover text of JOIN COKCAPOO CLUB which immediatley presents the user with a call to action that encourages them to visit the page allowing them to sign up and become a member of this unique community.
+- Below is the code for the cover text of JOIN COCKAPOO CLUB which immediatley presents the user with a call to action that encourages them to visit the page allowing them to sign up and become a member of this unique community.
 This was based on the same feature used in the Code Institute's Love Running Project module:
 ~~~
     #cover-text {
     font-size: 130%;